CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/9-Cost-Optimizations.md

    ![ws name.](media/ex4t2s5.png)

 1. Return to the Azure portal and click on **refresh** **(1)** to get the updated status of Virtual Machines.
-Here we can see the session hosts VM in the **Running** state and has started automatically when the session desktop was launched.
+Here, we can see the session hosts VM in the **Running** state and has started automatically when the session desktop was launched.

    ![](media/2avd117.png)